-What follows is an explanation of the terminology around different energy systems and the physiological adaptation targeted.
+What follows is an explanation of the terminology around different energy systems and the physiological adaptation targeted for athlete progression.

 Aerobic Threshold (AeT)

 The base from which the first up-tick in lactate occurs.
 The sensation of passing beyond AeT is marked by an increase in the depth of breathing.
 For most athletes, this is the transition from nose- to mouth-breathing.
 This point marks the bottom of what I refer to as the Steady Zone, in which your slow twitch fibers are materially recruited.
 Beyond this point the fast oxidizing glycolytic (FOG) fibers are recruited and, consequently, lactate increases in the bloodstream.